-At OHSU Brain Institute, DBS is used only for people whose movement disorder symptoms cannot be adequately controlled with medications.
-DBS is not a cure for essential tremor (ET), or Parkinson’s disease (PD).
+At the OHSU Brain Institute, DBS is used only for people whose movement disorder symptoms cannot be adequately controlled with medications.
+DBS is not a cure for essential tremor (ET) or Parkinson’s disease (PD).

-Every Tuesday and Thursday, Dr. Burchiel has a clinic for potential surgical patients.
-Chart notes, neuropsychological testing results and laboratory results are reviewed along with a consultation to determine the best DBS treatment plan for each individual patient.
+Your medical history, neuropsychological testing results and laboratory results are reviewed by the DBS neurologist and neurosurgeon to determine the best DBS treatment plan for you.

 Our surgeons perform DBS surgery at OHSU Hospital located on Marquam Hill in Portland, Oregon.
-Detailed instructions are provided to patients and their families in advance so that the “day of surgery” flows smoothly.
+Detailed instructions will be provided to you and your family in advance so that the day of surgery flows smoothly.
 More information on surgery